 Most newsrooms right now have access to more public data than they know what to do with.
 Although, paradoxically, some of the public data that would be most useful to small newsrooms isn’t readily accessible.

 But to answer that question in more satisfying detail, we’re trying to practice what we preach about knowing our audience.
-Reese News Lab fellow Melody Kramer has been interviewing journalists and others to better understand where we might use data to solve their problems.
+Reese Innovation Lab fellow Melody Kramer has been interviewing journalists and others to better understand where we might use data to solve their problems.
 She’s going to have a report coming out in the next few weeks that we’re looking forward to sharing.

 I think it’s important here not just to think about our job as narrow as just supporting small newsrooms with fewer resources here.
 My interest in media product development and computational journalism is in building tools and techniques that empower communities with information.